SaravanaNani/Questions-repo/HR-QUestion.md

     but now I am working on giving more structured and clear answers.

 ---
+### why need to I hire you?

+    I have hands-on exposure in DevOps support environments involving Kubernetes, Terraform, Docker, CI/CD, and troubleshooting.
+    I’m comfortable learning quickly, handling production issues, and working across cloud and automation technologies.
+    I believe my practical troubleshooting mindset and willingness to take ownership would help me contribute effectively to the team

+---
 ### What is one key thing you carry from your previous role?”

     One key thing I carry from my previous role is hands-on experience in infrastructure automation and deployment.